-Our go-to spot for seafood, Shaw's Crab House is a Chicago classic.
-For a more refined experience, sit in the dining room, though we'll be over at the lively oyster bar, getting down and dirty with cleanly shucked oysters (half off each day from 4-6pm), cracking open crab claws and dunking lobster tails in butter.
+Our go-to spot for seafood, Shaw's Crab House is a Chicago classic.Choose from two seating experiences: the traditional white-tablecloth–equipped dining room or the lively oyster bar, where you'll find us sucking down bivalves, cracking open crab claws and dunking lobster tails in butter.
 The menu also includes a terrific lobster roll, bound up with the barest hint of mayo, and sushi and sashimi.
-Pair your seafood feast with a local beer or a glass of Chablis, which goes perfectly with oysters.
+Pair your seafood feast with a local beer or a classic martini, which goes perfectly with oysters.

 This smoke shack was born when the steel industry was thriving and the area was populated by hungry day laborers.
 Set at the base of the famous Blues Brothers bridge, this little white box brings in customers from all around for smoked shrimp, trout and sable, which are always on offer.
 You’ll see folks sitting in their cars eating their picks out of paper bags, a quintessential part of the experience.

-“We close when we feel like closing” and “Nothin’ but cash, no exceptions” are among the oh-so-perfect-for-the-setting sayings we overheard in just one night at this more than 40-year-old subterranean spot.
-Stake out a table in the tiny Christmas light–strewn room, and start with the “Mulligan stew” and an order of crispy calamari.
-For more fried goodness, have the “Thirty-Two Pointer” for an entrée—a crunchy pile of smelts, perch, frog legs, clam strips and fat shrimp.
+“We close when we feel like closing” and “Nothin’ but cash, no exceptions” are among the oh-so-perfect-for-the-setting sayings we overheard in just one night at this more than 50-year-old subterranean spot.
+Stake out a table in the tiny Christmas light–strewn room, and start with the half-shell Mulligan and an order of deep-fried oysters.
+For more crispy goodness, have the “Thirty-Two Pointer” for an entrée—a crunchy pile of smelts, perch, frog legs, clam strips and fat shrimp.
 And if you’re looking to crack some crab, splurge on the massive, meaty king legs.